inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 The Model
 ---------

 We create a large training dataset by running thousands of simulations.
-The simulations cover a broad range of channel conditions/reception conditions, to prepare the neural network for generally any channel condition.
+The simulations cover a broad range of channel conditions, to prepare the neural network for generally any channel condition.
 The simulations are as detailed as possible, to make the resulting neural network error model as accurate as possible.

 To do that, we use symbol level of detail dimensional analog signal representation, i.e. the transmission and reception of each symbol of each subcarrier is simulated.
 Also, the complete coding and decoding process is simulated, i.e. scrambling, interleaving and forward error correction (and the inverse process in the receiver).
 We use the :ned:`Ieee80211OfdmErrorModel`, which calculates a symbol error rate from the modulation, spectrum, and per-symbol SNIR at reception.
 Based on the calculated SER, it corrupts the received symbol when necessary, i.e. it replaces it with another symbol.
 Then the symbols of the signal undergo the decoding process.
 The higher layers can either correct the errors and receive the packet correctly or drop the packet; this reception outcome is recorded.
-(The reception process only makes use of random numbers when deciding how to corrupt symbols based on the SER.
-After the decoding process, the outcome of the reception is either successful or failed.) **TODO**
+(The reception process only makes use of random numbers when deciding how to corrupt symbols based on the SER.)

+  **V1** After the decoding process, the outcome of the reception is either successful or failed.)

+  **V2** The decoding process after that is not stochastic.

+  **V3** After the decoding process, the received frame is either verified as correct or found erroneous and dropped.

 ..
 After that, the decoding process doesn't use random numbers, and the output is a reception outcome - successful or failed).**TODO**